cam39porter/tangle/docs/product/tangles-tags.md

 ## Individual

-> This section describes the role of tags in an individuals Tangle.
+> This section describes the role of tags in an individual's Tangle.

 Each person has a Tangle.
 This Tangle is yours.
 A Tangle is a network of connected **captures**.
 Captures in a Tangle can contain tags.
 Take the following capture with two tags: